 But what about player skill, you might say?
-Skill levels are not as different as you might imagine in a third-person games, which could be why Epic has gone ahead with their decision.
+Skill levels are not as different as you might imagine in a third-person games, which could be why Epic went ahead with their decision in Fortnite.
 In 2017, Gears of War 4 developer The Coalition enabled cross-play between PC and Xbox One.
 When testing the feature in open betas before taking the plunge to enable cross-play 24/7, The Coalition found “Windows 10 and Xbox players had closely-matched results when comparing Average KD, Score and Kills per match based on skill ratings.”
 This was based off an experiment in which 90% of matches included both PC and console players.
 Of course, SMITE is its own beast, but it shows the merging of two platforms may not shake things up as much as you’d think, even in a shooter like Gears of War.

 If you play on PC like I do, you already know the platform already has its share of talented and not-so-talented players.
 If you play on Xbox One or PS4, you know it’s much the same.
 Bad players are everywhere, and so are good players.
 I truly believe for casual matchmaking — note that I did not say ranked or competitive — cross-play between PC and console would not affect anyone’s SMITE experience for the worse.
 And, of course, all Hi-Rez has to do is make cross-play opt-in to quiet those opposed to it.